stuntrally/stuntrally/Contributing.md

 ------------------------
 ## Translators

-If you want to help translating a language, check Wiki page [Localization](docs/localization.md).
+If you want to help translating a language, check page [Localization](docs/localization.md).

 ------------------------
 ## Sound Artists